rijashaheed/cageflix-frontend/README.md

 Since the IMDb dataset doesn't include images, a set of 10–12 sample pictures is used repeatedly across movies.
 While search functionality works correctly, please don’t be confused by unrelated visuals.

 ⚙️ Setup Instructions
-Frontend
+-Frontend
 Clone this repository:
 git clone https://github.com/rijashaheed/cageflix-frontend.git

-Navigate into the project:
+-Navigate into the project:
 cd cageflix-frontend

-Install dependencies:
+-Install dependencies:
 npm install

-Run the app locally:
+-Run the app locally:
 npm run dev
 (Connected to the deployed backend API)

-Local Backend Setup (optional)
+-Local Backend Setup (optional)
 To run both frontend and backend locally:

-In App.jsx, comment the deployed fetch URL and uncomment the local one.
+-In App.jsx, comment the deployed fetch URL and uncomment the local one.

-Then, visit the backend repository for its setup instructions.
+-Then, visit the backend repository for its setup instructions.

 🧠 Tech Stack & Rationale
 Frontend: React.js – for fast UI rendering and component-based design